meln1337/whitebit-fetcher/README.md

 ## Whitebit fetcher
 This repository is whitebit fetcher.
-It has 3 modes: trades, orderbooks and double
+It has 3 modes: trades, orderbooks and both

 `python fetcher.py trades` - fetches only trades

 `python fetcher.py orderbooks` - fetches only orderbooks

-`python fetcher.py double` - fetches trades and orderbooks
+`python fetcher.py both` - fetches trades and orderbooks